heming277/RealTimeCryptoTrendX/README.md

-Scala project getting most mentioned cryptos on Twitter real-time utilizing Twitter4j to get tweet
+Scala project I did to get most mentioned cryptos on Twitter real-time utilizing Twitter4j to get tweet

 Standford NLP for sentiment analysis, and sending data to Amazon AWS with DynamoDB.